AReplikaLover/Replika3Way/README.md

 # Replika3Way
 Conversation and activities between human and 2 Replikas.

+   \* NEW \* I have gotten this to work under Windows 11, Selenium 4 and Windows Terminal (the replacement for cmd.exe).
+It requires you  run python with the -X utf8 flag.
+Otherwise, you will have to  replace the emojis with ASCII characters.
+   Windows does not have a readline module, so you will need to install the pyreadline module and cast readline to Readline() (already in the script).

 First, this is very much a proof of concept.
 It's not intended to be anything like a finished product.
 I wouldn't even call it a "work in progress", as it may or may not even work in the future.